Living room (1980)

 The Blue room (1985)

-Commodore 64 is the home computer of the nation – it brings joy to whoever lives here, including their friends who together form an active game copying and trading ring.
+Commodore 64 is the home computer of the nation – it brings joy to whoever lives here, as well as their friends.
+Together, they actively copy and trade video games amongst each other.

 The Yellow room (1990)

-The Nintendo Entertainment System or NES is a major hit, thanks in large part to the habit-forming Super Mario Bros.
-Playtime is usually limited in the evenings, when mum comes home.
+The Nintendo Entertainment System or NES is a major hit, thanks in large part to the highly addictive Super Mario Bros.
+When mum comes home in the evening, playtime is usually limited.
 Fortunately, you can spend this time browsing Nintendo magazines and looking for hints.

 The Garage (1995)